Cuphead: Sales

-In the two first weeks of release, more than one million copies of Cuphead were sold worldwide.
+In the first two weeks of release, more than one million copies of Cuphead were sold worldwide.
 Sales reached more than four million by July 2019, and five million by its second anniversary of release.
 By the time it was released for the PlayStation 4 in July 2020, it had reached 6 million sales.

 Cuphead: The Delicious Last Course accumulated a total of one million sales within less than two weeks of its launch.
 In December, MDHR said that it sold over two million copies.

 Awards

 Entertainment Weekly placed Cuphead fifth on the list of its "Best Games of 2017", GamesRadar+ ranked it ninth on its list of the 25 Best Games of 2017", and Polygon ranked it 14th on its list of the "50 best games of 2017".
 In Game Informers Reader's Choice Best of 2017 Awards, the game won the "Best Microsoft Game" and "Best Co-op Multiplayer" categories, and got third place for "Best Action Game".
 The website also gave it the awards for "Best Microsoft Exclusive" in its "Best of 2017 Awards", and for "Best Bosses" in its 2017 Action Game of the Year Awards.
 EGMNow ranked the game at #2 on its list of the 25 best games of 2017.
 The Verge named it one of its 15 best video games of 2017.

 Cuphead was nominated for "Breakout Game of the Year" in PC Gamers 2017 Game of the Year Awards, and won the award for "Best Xbox One Game" in Destructoids Game of the Year Awards 2017.
 It won "Best Xbox One Game" and "Best Art Direction" in IGNs Best of 2017 Awards, whereas its other nominations were for "Game of the Year", "Best PC Game", "Best Platformer", "Best Original Music", and "Best Multiplayer".
 It won "Best Looking Game" and "Best Style", and was runner-up for "Best Shopkeeper" for the character Porkrind, "Best Music", "Best Debut", and "Game of the Year" at Giant Bombs Game of the Year 2017 Awards.
 The game won all six awards for "Animation, Artistic", "Art Direction, Period Influence", "Character Design", "Control Precision", "Game, Original Family" and "Original Light Mix Score, New IP" at the 17th Annual NAVGTR Awards, while The Delicious Last Course was nominated for the "Outstanding Animation, Artistic", "Outstanding Art Direction, Period Influence", "Outstanding Character Design", "Outstanding Game, Franchise Family", and "Outstanding Original Light Mix Score, Franchise" awards at the 22nd Annual NAVGTR Awards, winning only three of them ("Outstanding Animation, Artistic", "Outstanding Game, Franchise Family", and "Outstanding Original Light Mix Score, Franchise").

 In the week of September 14, 2019, the album Selected Tunes from Cuphead topped the Jazz Albums Billboard charts.
 It became the first video game to do so.
 It was also ranked #1 on the Billboard Traditional Jazz and #6 on the Billboard Vinyl Charts that week.
 The game was awarded a Guinness World Record for being the first game to reach first place on a Billboard chart.